zooniverse/front-end-monorepo/README.md

 docker-compose up
 ```

 to run a development server for the project app.
+See the READMEs for individual packages for detailed instructions.

 ### With Node and yarn